4DGB/4DGBWorkflow/README.md

 thype: one of [gene, megadomain, or other user-defined type]
 ```

-example of the `annotation.csv` file:
+Example of the `annotation.csv` file:
 ```
 name,start,end,id,type
 first,100000,200000,CEN,megadomain